You'll notice a few things about my lens reviews, in particular the lack of measurement numbers or test chart samples.

 Worse still, test charts tend to be photographed only at one distance, and in general I find that to be a fairly close distance (especially with wide angle lenses, otherwise you'd need enormous charts ;~).
 You really need to examine a lens thoroughly at its entire range of distances.
 Often I find that a lens might perform really well at distance, not so well close up, or vice versa.

 One additional thing that comes into play is sample variation.
 One good rule of thumb is that the more expensive the lens the less likely there's sample variation that is significant.
 But no two lenses are going to be perfectly the same.
-Where I have doubts about a lens, I'll examine a second or even third sample.
+Where I have doubts about a lens, I'll examine a second or even third sample (I always state how many samples I’ve used in the review).
 I also tend to see a lot of the main Nikon-related lenses over and over at workshops, so with many lenses, such as the 70-200mm f/2.8 or 200-400mm f/4, I've developed a pretty good sense of how the lens should perform.
-Yet many tests where you see numbers or charts posted on the Internet are single samples.
+Yet many tests where you see numbers or charts posted on the Internet are from single sample tests.

 I've mentioned before that I know someone in NYC that is stunningly good at recognizing the lens that was used by just looking at an image (both in its entirety and at the pixel level).
 He's edited so many files from so many pros and he's trained himself to recognize certain clues.
 I tried to get him to teach me to do the same thing and it only partially took.
 If you give me a choice of a few lenses the sample could be from, I can sometimes identify it properly (more often than chance would suggest).
 But he can do it 9 times out of 10 without even knowing which camera was used or even what aperture (he'll supply that information, too ;~).
 It's uncanny.